mahouoji/MobilityChange/ProjectReport.md

 In other cases, the station was not included at all, we manually searched the MTA Station Location file and added those entries.
 For example, we added R572,N702,96 ST-2 AVE,Q,IND,40.784318,-73.947152, based on the record where line=Second Av, Stop Name=96st, and Daytime Routes=Q. We also searched on wikipedia for newer stations, which is 34 St-Hudson Yard (R072,R550,34 ST-HUDSON YD,7,IRT,40.755839,-74.001961).
 After adding 25 entries, we have only 10 stations (e.g. 9TH STREET, CITY / BUS, LACKAWANNA, NEWARK BM BW,NEWARK C) left without a location, we will see if we shall drop them or try other approaches.

 We plotted the stations we found on map to verify the coordinates.

+#### CitiBike Trip History (citibykes.ipynb)

+CitiBike Trip History Data is uploaded each month as a CSV file, data for March 2020 is currently available.
+Each line of data contains starttime, stop time, start station, end station, and the coordinates of the stations.
+We are curious about the total number of trips per day and the number of daily trips in terms of departure and arrival stations.

+##### Daily tirps

+We used data in February and March.
+The data was pretty clean.
+Each trip can be identified by the starttime and a bikeid.
+We found several trips where starttime and stoptime are in different days, some trips might take many days.
+But there is not evidence that they are wrong as far as we care.
+We simply use starttime for aggregation.

+We plotted the trend of daily trips over the two month.
+Although the number seems to jitter a lot, probably influenced by weather, there is a clear plunge in late March.

+##### Station location and daily trips

+Station locations are joined with trip records.
+We selected those columns (station id, station name, latitude, longitude) and stacked them in one table.
+We found duplications due to different precisions of latitude and longitude.
+We kept only the more precise ones by selecting those having larger absolute difference form the rounded value of their own.

+We plotted the stations on map.
+We also calculated trips by departure and arrival stations, and show some of the results in the map.
+One problem with the CitiBike data is that the stations are condensed with in Manhattan and downtowns of Brooklyn and Queens.
+The subway data may have similar problem, we will need to keep that in mind while doing analysis.

 ## Reference